The Ultimate Guide to Cape Charles

 Cape Charles Natural Area Preserve is a great place for a relaxing walk.
 A long boardwalk through the site leads out to a low bluff overlooking the Chesapeake Bay.

 Stop by Lemon Tree Gallery and browse works by local artists or attend one of their popular events.
 They have everything from open mic nights to classes and poetry readings.

 The calm, shallow waters of the Chesapeake Bay are the perfect place for a relaxing swim or for a day at the beach with kids.
 If you're staying in Cape Charles check out one of these nearby beaches or venture up to Chincoteague.

 If you're staying at Sunset Beach Hotel or Chesapeake Bay KOA or if you're dining at The Jackspot you can wander down to Sunset Beach.
 Enjoy beautiful views of the Chesapeake Bay Bridge-Tunnel and spectacular sunsets.

 Kiptopeke State Park has so much to offer like hiking, kayaking, fishing and bird watching, but the park's beach is definitely a major draw.
 The southern portion of the beach is pet-friendly and open to boating, fishing and crabbing, while the northern portion of the beach is just for swimming.
-All together, there's over a half mile of beach to explore.
+Altogether, there's over a half-mile of beach to explore.